 9. University of Mannheim, Germany.

+This is one of the cheapest universities in Europe.
 Tuition fees for EU students are £277, with a living cost of £6,418, making a total of £6,696.
-However, non-EU students are expected to pay £2,655 more in fees.
-The university is ranked number 125 in the Times Higher Education World University ranking.
+However, non-EU students need to pay £2,655 more in fees.
+Additionally, the university ranks number 125 in the Times Higher Education World University ranking.

 8. Heidelberg University, Germany.

 EU students pay up to £396 tuition fees and £6,197 living costs, making a total of £6,593.
 Interestingly, non-EU international students pay the same cost as EU students.
-The university is ranked number 45 in the Times Higher Education World University ranking.
+The university ranks number 47 in the Times Higher Education World University ranking.

 7. RWTH Aachen University, Germany.

-EU students as well as all international students pay the same tuition fees of £455, and spend £5,976 in cost of living, making a total of £6,431.
-The university is ranked number 79 in the Times Higher Education World University ranking.
+EU students as well as all international students pay the same tuition fees of £455 and spend £5,976 in cost of living, making a total of £6,431.
+Additionally, the university ranks number 90 in the Times Higher Education World University ranking.

 6. University of Würzburg, Germany.

 Tuition fees for both EU and international students are at £220, and £6,197 is the estimated living cost, making a total of £6,417.
-The university is ranked number 165 in the Times Higher Education World University ranking.
+The university ranks number 175 in the Times Higher Education World University ranking.

 5. University of Göttingen, Germany.